 The honors program is designed for the superior student with unusual initiative and intellectual curiosity, and provides an opportunity to pursue a special project without the restrictions of classroom routine.
-Such a student enters a program of reading, research, or creation under the direction of the department of his/her choice.
+Students enter a program of reading, research, or creation under the direction of the department of their choice.

-A student in the College of Arts and Sciences who, at the end of his/her junior year, has an average of 3.20 or above for the work of the sophomore and junior years, and has attained the Dean's list for three semesters, may apply for college honors in a particular subject.
-His/her program for the senior year must be approved not later than the end of the junior year by the department in which honors are sought and by the Committee on Honors, and he/she must present a satisfactory written report and pass an oral examination on the field of special study.
-See the Dean's Office for further information and an application form.
+Students in the College of Arts and Sciences who, at the end of their junior year, have an average of 3.20 or above for the work of the sophomore and junior years, and have attained the Dean's list for three semesters, may apply for college honors in a particular subject.
+Their program for the senior year must be approved not later than the end of the junior year by the department in which honors are sought and by the Committee on Honors, and they must present a satisfactory written report and pass an oral examination on the field of special study.
+Further information and an application form may be obtained in the Dean's Office.